obsidianmd/obsidian-help/en/Licenses and payment/Commercial license.md

 - Non-commercial research
 - Non-profit organizations
 - Freelancing or companies with a single person

-You and your team may use Obsidian commercially for free for 14 days to evaluate the app before purchase.
-For bulk discounts, [[Help and support|contact Obsidian support]].

 ## Purchase and activate a commercial license